Pep Boys profit rises; names new CFO

-(Reuters) - Auto parts retailer and repair service company Pep Boys-Manny Moe & Jack PBY.N reported a higher second-quarter profit and named David Stern as its new finance chief.
+Sept 4 (Reuters) - Auto parts retailer and repair service company Pep Boys-Manny Moe & Jack reported a higher second-quarter profit and named David Stern as its new finance chief.

 The company also said it would begin a debt refinancing in the coming weeks to reduce long-term debt by $100 million and extend maturities.